-Several Non-Convex surrogate functions of rank, including the Geman \cite{geman1995nonlinear} and Laplace norm \cite{fazel2003log}, summarized in Table \ref{tab_nonpenlty}, have been proposed in an attempt to better approximate the rank function.
-These functions have demonstrated promising results in gray scale image processing.
-The use of these Non-Convex surrogate functions, has been used in many areas, as clustering \cite{zahir2023low}, Denoising of Hyperspectral images\cite{chen2017Denoising}, which has widely application as biomedical imaging, and military surveillance.
-To overcome the aforementioned issues, we consider a series of methods based on the Non-Convex surrogate functions to approximate the low rank quaternion tensor in different proposed models, and show its advantages.
-The main contribution of the paper are summarized as follows. \begin{itemize} \item Propose a model based on Non-Convex surrogate functions for low rank quaternion tensor completion problem, named Low-rank Quaternion Tensor Completion via Non-Convex Tucker Rank (\textbf{LRQTC-NCTR}). \item Give theoretical analysis of the local convergence of the Completion method. \item Introduce a second model based on the TT-rank, named Low-rank Quaternion Tensor Completion via Non-Convex TT-rank (\textbf{LRQTC-NCTTR}). \item Present a third model for Denoising based on Non-Convex surrogate functions, named Tensor Robust Principal Component Analysis via Non-Convex Norms (\textbf{TRPCA-NC}). \item Demonstrate the advantages of the proposed methods in completing colored videos and in Denoising applications compared to similar methods. \end{itemize}
+To address the limitations of existing approaches, this paper introduces a series of quaternion-based low-rank tensor models using non-convex surrogate functions.
+The key contributions of this work are: \begin{itemize} \item A novel model for quaternion tensor completion using non-convex Tucker rank minimization, named Low-Rank Quaternion Tensor Completion via Non-Convex Tucker Rank (LRQTC-NCTR). \item A theoretical analysis of the local convergence properties of the completion method. \item A second model for quaternion tensor completion based on TT-rank, named Low-Rank Quaternion Tensor Completion via Non-Convex TT-Rank (LRQTC-NCTTR). \item A third model for denoising using non-convex surrogate functions, named Tensor Robust Principal Component Analysis via Non-Convex Norms (TRPCA-NC). \item Comprehensive experiments demonstrating the superiority of the proposed methods for color video completion and denoising applications compared to conventional approaches. \end{itemize}

-The rest of this paper is structured as follows.
-Section \ref{Sec:Preliminaries} introduces some preliminaries of quaternion tensors, \ref{Sec:LRTCP} introduces the the Completion problem, and \ref{Sec:LRTP} introduces the second method for the Denoising problem.
+The remainder of this paper is organized as follows.
+Section \ref{Sec:Preliminaries} introduces some preliminaries of quaternion tensors, Section \ref{Sec:LRTCP} introduces the Completion problem, and Section \ref{Sec:LRTP} introduces the second method for the Denoising problem.
 We propose an extension to the proposed methods in Section \ref{sec:Extensions} before we evaluate the performance of the method in Section \ref{Sec:Experiments}, and conclude this paper in Section \ref{Sec:Conclusion}.